fibrahim95/Fundamental-in-Machine-Learning-and-Hands-On-Workshop/README.md

 * [Mac Os](https://docs.anaconda.com/anaconda/install/mac-os/)

 ## Setting Up the Environment of Python 3
-Since your are done the installation of Anaconda, now activate conda environment that is called `base`. the let's start to create the environment of Anaconda with python version 3.9.

-3. Open the terminal for linux and macOs.
-Activate base environment of anaconda by:
+Since your are done the installation of Anaconda, now open the terminal for linux and macOs and activate `base` environment of anaconda by:

 ![Terminal](https://user-images.githubusercontent.com/70914271/152668997-60d7a8c5-8395-4309-846c-3a2b83af2d6c.png)

 ```
 source ~/anaconda3/bin/activate
 ```
-For windows, search anaconda prompt and click it.
+For windows, search anaconda prompt and double click it.
 ![windows](https://user-images.githubusercontent.com/70914271/152669025-8f8fe0b2-fe62-40c4-b037-7b7b919bc397.jpeg)

+ the let's start to create the environment of Anaconda with python version 3.9.